clearlinux/autospec/README.rst

 **broken_parallel_build**

-    If this file exists, then parallelisation will be disabled in the build.
+    This option is set in the ``options.conf`` file described below.
+If this option is set, then parallelisation will be disabled in the build.
     This usually means that ``%{?_smp_mflags}`` will not be passed to ``make``

 **make_args**